open-company/open-company-email/README.md

 For Mac OS X, download the latest long-term support (LTS) `.pkg` installer from the [Node.js download page](https://nodejs.org/en/download/).
 Double click the package to run it.

-For Linux, install nodejs with your distribution's preferred package manager, e.g. `sudo apt-get install build-essential nodejs`.
+For Linux, install nodejs with your distribution's preferred package manager, e.g. `sudo apt-get install build-essential nodejs nodejs-legacy npm`.

 You can verify your Node.js installation by running: